golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/restoring-golem-wallet.md

 ```

 !!!
 Warning
-The above line assumes you're a requestor on a Unix-like platform (Linux or Mac).
-If that's not the case, you should use an installation procedure appropriate for your platform.
-Please refer to the [Yagna installation instructions for requestors](../Ncreators/javascript/examples/tools/install_yagna.md) or the [analogous instructions for providers](../providers/install.md).
+The above line assumes you are a requestor on a Unix-like platform (Linux or Mac).
+If that is not the case, you should use an installation procedure appropriate for your platform.
+Please refer to the [Yagna installation instructions for requestors](./yagna-installation-for-requestors.md) or the [analogous instructions for providers](../../../../providers/provider-installation.md).

 Once Yagna is installed, run it with: